Using PLU and SKU numbers

 To maximize the benefits of using PLU codes and SKU numbers, keep these best practices in mind:

-Keep SKU numbers short and simple - Long, complicated SKU codes lead to errors when entering the POS and paperwork.
+Keep SKU numbers short and straightforward - Long, complicated SKU codes lead to errors when entering the POS and paperwork.
 Stick to 1-3 digits if at all possible.

-Be consistent - Decide on a standardized format for your SKU numbering and stick to it (e.g. category letter + sequence number).
+Be consistent—Decide on a standardized format for your SKU numbering and stick to it (e.g., category letter + sequence number).
 Please don’t make it overly complex.
-For example, one of our clients that sells T-shirts uses SKU starting with #1 for the small size of a V-neck T-shirt, SKU #2 for the medium, SKU #3 for the large, etc. This allows precise tracking of each inventory item.
+For example, we have a client that sells T-shirts and uses SKUs.
+They start with #1 for the small size of a V-neck T-shirt, SKU #2 for the medium, SKU #3 for the large, etc., to track each inventory item.

-The main advantage of SKUs is that retailers can customize them to fit their needs.
-They might encode specific attributes into each SKU.
+The main advantage of SKUs is that retailers can customize them for their needs.
+For example, they might encode specific attributes into each SKU.

-For example, they were starting SKUs with a "B" for blue products "R" for red products.
-Or "S" for small, "M" for medium", and "L" for large.
+For example, they started SKUs with a "B" for blue products, "R" for red products, or "S" for small, "M" for medium," and "L" for large.
 This can help employees quickly identify products.

 Assign unique codes - Never reuse SKU numbers, even for discontinued items.
 Your retired products should still show their historical sales data.

-Print SKUs on labels - Clearly printing the SKU on product packaging, shelves, or item tags makes it fast and easy for cashiers to enter.
+Print SKUs on labels - Printing the SKU on product packaging, shelves, or item tags makes it fast and easy for cashiers to enter.

 Cross-train staff - Don’t just train cashiers.
 Ensure everyone, from inventory managers to purchasers, knows how to use and apply SKUs.